-Pick a toilet area outside and take your puppy there on a leash every time.
-Use a specific word or phrase when your dog is urinating to remind them of what they need to do.
+Pick a toilet area outside, and always take your puppy on a leash.
+Use a specific word or phrase when your dog is urinating to remind them what to do.
 After they've gone potty, take them for a longer stroll or some fun.

 Every Time Your Puppy Eliminates Outside, Give Them A Treat